mhetacc/data15003/ii_second_assignment/report.md

 ![](./graphs/stacked_purged_grade_retention.png)

-From this graph it would seem that the amount of students "out of grade" increases over the years, which would seem reasonable to me since I have a bias that come from personal experience: back in my home country this is definitely the case. \
+From this graph it would seem that the amount of students "out of grade" increases over the years, which would seem reasonable to me since I have a bias that comes from personal experience: back in my home country this is definitely the case. \
 However, we already seen in the final graph (seen in the section §2.1) that this is not true, meaning that the reason is something else entirely: we just have more data points for the later years (i.e., 16, 17 and 18).

 ### Second Question

-As I stated already in section §2.2, I decided to not consider gender this time around since there is no noticeable difference between the two (in the matter of grade retention).
+As I stated in section §2.2, I decided not to consider gender this time around since there is no noticeable difference between the two (in the matter of grade retention).

-I needed to modify a little bit the data in order to group the median offsets by the state code, and then make sure that there are no repetitions, like so:
+I needed to modify the data a little in order to group the median offsets by the state code, and then make sure that there are no repetitions, like so:

 ```python
 df_regions = dataframe[['age_offset', 'Region']]